-The full Board of Directors held 8 meetings during our year ended December 31, 2019.
-No director attended fewer than 75% of the total number of meetings of the Board of Directors and any committees of the Board of Directors of which he or she was a member during our year ended December 31, 2019.
+The full Board of Directors held 6 meetings during our year ended December 31, 2020.
+No director attended fewer than 75% of the total number of meetings of the Board of Directors and any committees of the Board of Directors of which he or she was a member during our year ended December 31, 2020.

 It is our policy that directors are invited and encouraged to attend our annual meetings of stockholders.
 We expect to schedule our annual meetings on the same day as a regularly scheduled Board of Directors meeting in order to facilitate attendance by the members of our Board of Directors.
-Four of our thenserving directors attended our 2019 annual meeting of stockholders.
+One of our then-serving, directors attended our 2020 annual meeting of stockholders.
+The lower than normal attendance of our then-serving directors was due to the 2020 annual meeting of stockholders being in person during the COVID-19 pandemic.